CARP: Context-Aware Reliability Prediction of Black-Box Web Services: Related Work

 Current research has seldom focused on user-perceived reliability prediction of software services.
-Zheng et al.~\cite{ZhengL10} make the first effort in this direction, where they only employ historical usage data from users for reliability prediction and model it as a collaborative filtering problem.
-Collaborative filtering (CF)~\cite{SuK09} is a well-studied technique for rating prediction in recommender systems, which consists of two types of approaches: neighbourhood-based approaches and model-based approaches.
+Zheng et al.~\cite{ZhengL10} make the first effort in this direction, where they employ historical usage data from users for reliability prediction and model it as a collaborative filtering problem.
 In~\cite{ZhengL10}, they propose a neighbourhood-based approach, \textit{Hybrid}, which combines two traditional CF approaches: user-based CF (UPCC) and item-based CF (IPCC).
 The following work~\cite{ZhengL13} further extends a model-based approach, matrix factorization (PMF), to address this problem.
 However, these models only consider user-specific and service-specific parameters.
 Silic et al.~\cite{SilicDS13} make a further step forward and incorporate environment-specific parameters for reliability prediction.
 This approach achieves scalability by clustering reliability data according to user-specific, service-specific, and environment-specific parameters, but sacrifices prediction accuracy (which is worse than \textit{PMF} as shown in Table~\ref{tab:comparison}).
 Our approach, instead, addresses these limitations on accuracy and scalability by performing context-aware reliability prediction.